‘How do I get the most out of my WordPress website?’

 How does headless WordPress make your website more SEO-efficient?

-- Greater control of your code – Headless WordPress gives you and your development team greater control of your code.
+- Greater control of your code – WordPress used as a Jamstack headless CMS gives you and your development team greater control of your code.
 This allows you to take advantage of programmatic SEO, a system of generating many highly targeted landing pages to gain greater organic SEO traffic to your website.

 - Better page speed – Page speed helps your Google rank too.
 As previously described, the faster your website is, the higher Google will consider it for ranking purposes.